-AMI Asset Management is a Los Angeles-based registered investment advisor with approximately $1.14 billion* in assets under management.
-The firm manages six investment strategies including U.S. small capitalization growth equity, U.S. small-to-mid capitalization growth equity, U.S. large capitalization growth equity, taxable fixed income, tax-exempt fixed income and high-yield fixed income.
+AMI Asset Management is a Los Angeles-based registered investment advisor with approximately $1.6 billion* in assets under management.
+The firm manages seven investment strategies including U.S. Large Capitalization Growth Equity, U.S. Small Capitalization Growth Equity, U.S. Small-Mid Capitalization Growth Equity, U.S Large Cap Equity Income, Taxable Fixed Income, Tax-Exempt Fixed Income and High-Yield Fixed Income.
 The management of the equity strategies and fixed income strategies are independent of each another.
-AMI is 100% employee owned.
+AMI is employee owned.

 - 1975: Bill Tanner co-founds a business management accounting firm in Los Angeles which focuses on managing the business affairs of individuals in the entertainment business.
 During his time at the accounting firm, Mr. Tanner develops a unique form of a GARP strategy which focuses on investing in companies with recurring business models.

 - 1994: AMI Asset Management Corporation, a registered investment advisor, is formed by Mr. Tanner and Peter Mainstain.

 - 1998: Mr. Tanner begins managing large cap growth portfolios on behalf of his clients.